mwshinn/PyDDM/doc/cookbook/index.rst

 - :ref:`An urgency gain function <drift-gain-function>`

 - :ref:`Drift rate variability (uniform distribution) <drift-uniform>`

+- :ref:`Drift rate or noise which depends on a moment-to-moment signal, unique to each trial <momenttomoment>`

 - Something else :doc:`(Write your own, using these as a guide.) <driftnoise>`